https://defraenvironment.blog.gov.uk/2025/11/24/cop30-and-nature-a-moment-for-vision-and-scale/

 Championing Indigenous leadership

 Underpinning all this work is the courage, commitment and knowledge of Indigenous Peoples and local communities (IPLCs).
-It was vital to join them in marking Phase 2 of the Indigenous Peoples Pledge, building on commitments first made at COP26, and to applaud forest governments for pledging a major increase in tenure-secured Indigenous lands.
+We were proud to join them in a moment of celebration to mark Phase 2 of the Indigenous Peoples Pledge, building on commitments first made at COP26, and to applaud forest governments for pledging a major increase in tenure-secured Indigenous lands.

 Looking ahead: scaling solutions

-There is much to do, but also much to build on - including the dedication of brilliant people across the UK who work tirelessly to protect and restore our fragile, natural world.
-It was a pleasure to witness that work, and a privilege to represent it.
+It was a pleasure at COP 30 to witness the dedication of brilliant people across the UK who work tirelessly to protect and restore our fragile, natural world and a privilege to represent it.
+I look forward to more such opportunities in future!

 Ruth Davis at COP30.
 Credit: Defra.